TheBigLettuce/azari/README.md

 - keyPassword=*key password*
 - keyAlias=*key alias*
 - storeFile=*path to the store*

 After this the app should build fine.
+Use the `flutter build apk --split-per-abi --no-tree-shake-icons` command.